aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/vbamoduletype/_index.md

 public class VbaModuleType
 ```

-A utility class providing constants.
 Specifies the type of a model in a VBA project.
 ## Fields

 | Field | Description |